Scrimba Backend Developer Path

 - Scrimba Pricing

 Yes.
-The path is labeled Intermediate and assumes you already know basic JavaScript, HTML, and how the web generally works.
+The path is labeled Intermediate and assumes you already know basic JavaScript, HTML, and how the web works.

 Add backend skills in the same editor